 Parents are cautioned to use the Individualized Education Program (IEP) Amendment process only when making minor changes to the student's IEP.

-See Amendment to the IEP without Convening an IEP Team Meeting at the end of this chapter.

-See Instructions for Amendments to the IEP Without Convening an IEP meeting at the end of this chapter.
+See Amendment to the IEP without Convening an IEP Team Meeting and Instructions for Amendments to the IEP Without Convening an IEP meeting at the end of this chapter.

 IEPs for Transfer Students